How can we help?

 3. Drain the Water

-Drain the water out of the spa via the main drain valve.
+Drain the water out of the spa pool via the external drain valve.

 4. Drain pipes via Barrel Unions

-Open up the cabinets surrounding the spa and locate the barrel unions at the controller unit and the pumps.
+Open up the cabinets surrounding the spa pool and locate the barrel unions at the controller unit / heater and the pumps.
 Loosen (strop wrench may be required) the barrel unions either side of the component to drain excess water from the surrounding pipes.
-Put down a towel if required to soak up water.
+Put down a towel if required, to soak up water.
 Tighten the unions back up once finished.

-5. Blowout Pipes (Recommended if switching off for 3+ months)
+5. Blowout Pipes (recommended if switching off for 6+ months)

-Remove any excess build up of water from inside the spa and wipe the acrylic shell down completely with a micro fibre cloth.
+Remove any excess build up of water from inside the spa pool and wipe the acrylic shell down completely with a microfibre cloth and mild all-purpose antibacterial Spray.

 Place the spa pool cover on securely and lock with clips.
-Cover entire spa with a tarp or ‘spa winter cover’ for best long-term protection.
+Cover entire spa pool with a tarp or ‘spa pool winter cover’ for the best long-term protection.

 Did you find it helpful?
 Yes No